aadya940/pycoding/README.md

 --narration-type : either `after` or `parallel`.
 Specifies if  Narration has to happen during or after code typewriting.
 --force-approve : Approve all AI responses to `yes` by default.
+--language : Programming language of the tutorial.
+Should be taken from the `jupyter kernelspec list` command.
 ```

 ### Set Up